workers providing first aid to injured co-worker

 Group training is easy to organize.
 All you need to do is book a date for your class at our location or yours and provide a group of people.
 We’ll do the rest.

 We can come out to your location with all the necessary equipment and supplies and conduct the training for your group.
-If you don’t have a suitable training room or area onsite, we can teach the class at one of our classrooms in Coquitlam or Burnaby/Vancouver.
-Our centres have kitchen facilities, free parking and WIFI and are close to public transport.
+If you don’t have a suitable training room or area onsite, we can teach the class at our Coquitlam classroom.
+We have free parking and WIFI and are close to public transport.

 Benefits of Group Training